-Rodolphe Adada of the Congo has been appointed Joint AU-UN Special Representative (JSR) for Darfur to lead the Hybrid Operation.
+Rodolphe Adada of the Republic of the Congo has been appointed Joint AU-UN Special Representative (JSR) designate for Darfur to lead UNAMID.
 He will report to both the UN Secretary-General and the AU Commission Chairperson.
-The JSR will be assisted by a jointly appointed Deputy Special Representative.
-Directives to the JSR will be issued through the AU Peace and Security Commissioner and the UN Under-Secretary-General for Peacekeeping Operations.
-The day-to-day functioning of the force will be in accordance with the concept of operations which has been jointly agreed upon by the UN and the AU.
-That is, in accordance with agreements made in Addis Ababa and Abuja in 2006, and as specified in the joint report on the Hybrid Operation from June 2007, the command and control structures for the mission will be provided by the UN.
+The JSR is assisted by a jointly appointed Deputy Special Representative designate, Henry Anyidoho of Ghana.
+Directives to the JSR will be issued through the AU Peace and Security Commissioner and the UN Under-Secretary-General for Peace-keeping Operations.
+The day-to-day functioning of the force will be in accordance with the concept of operations which has been jointly agreed upon by the AU and the UN.
+That is, in accordance with agreements made in Addis Ababa and Abuja in 2006, and as specified in the joint report on the Hybrid operation from June 2007, the command and control structures for the mission will be provided by the UN.

-General Martin Luther Agwai of Nigeria has been appointed Force Commander by the AU in consultation with the UN, and will report to the JSR.
-The same will apply to the Police Commissioner, once appointed.
+General Martin Luther Agwai of Nigeria has been appointed Force Commander designate of UNAMID by the AU, in consultation with the UN, and will report to the JSR.
+Prior to the deployment of UNAMID, General Agwai will command the AMIS force.
+The same appointment procedure and reporting lines will apply to the UNAMID Police Commissioner, once appointed.
+The AU and the UN strategic headquarters will ensure effective consultation through a Joint Support Coordination Mechanism (JSCM) in Addis Ababa, which will consist of a number of liaison officers and communications equipment.